FileZilla is the de facto Windows FTP server solution. It is an open-source, free application distributed under the GNU public licence.

 Setup is a little convoluted, but can be made simple by following these easy steps:

-One the server daemon is running and you are in the main window, click the “Users” button to add users to the server.
+One the server daemon is running and you are in the main window, click the “Users” button

 In the Users window, click the “Add” button on the right side, type in a username and click “OK”.
 The user you just specified will be enabled automatically.
 You can assign a password for this user by checking the box next to “Password” and typing one in.